 Established in 1965, the Isle of Man Arts Council was originally set up to support the preservation of the fine arts on the island.
 It has since increased its support to cover all aspects of the arts on the island from short film productions to poetry workshops.

-The Arts Council has come under many different government departments in its history and currently resides in the Department of Education and Children.
+The Arts Council has come under many different government departments in its history and currently resides in the Department of Education, Sport and Culture.
 It was warmly welcomed into the department in 2014 as a sponsored body so that they could assist each other with their joint goals of increasing the arts in education and supporting the health and well-being of children and young people.

-The Arts Council is supported by officers of the DEC who run the day to day business of the Arts Council, from assisting funding applicants with queries about applications to managing the finances of the Council.
+The Arts Council is supported by officers of the Department of Education Sport and Culture who run the day to day business of the Arts Council, from assisting funding applicants with queries about applications to managing the finances of the Council.
 This work is led by the Arts Development Manager and supported by the Arts Business Administrator.
-The Arts Council also currently resources a placement student post as part of the team.
 More information about Arts Council Officers can be found here.

-The Arts Council meets at least ten times a year to discuss and vote on any matters regarding Council business, ranging from individual applications for funding support to arts strategy for the Isle of Man.
-More information about funding meetings can be found here.
+The Arts Council meets at least eight times a year to discuss and vote on any matters regarding Council business, ranging from individual applications for funding support to arts strategy for the Isle of Man.
+More information about funding meetings can be found via our funding pages.